SteffenReith/J1Sc/README.md

 ## J1Sc for a Digilent Nexys4 and Nexys4DDR board

 * Build J1Sc (either using the VHDL or the Verilog version) by `sbt run` (select the Nexys4X configuration to be generated).
 The generated files can be found in `gen/src/vhdl/J1SoC.vhd` and `gen/src/verilog/J1SoC.v`.
 You need `Board_<BOARDNAME>.vhd` and `PLL.vhd` in `src/main/vhdl/arch` or the corresponding Verilog versions in `src/main/verilog/arch` as toplevel for synthesis.
 A Xilinx Vivado project file `J1Sc.xpr` for the VHDL version can be found in `vprj/vhdl/J1Sc` and the Verilog version is in `vprj/verilog/J1Sc`.
-Note that J1Sc runs fine with a 100Mhz Clock on a Nexys4 DDR from Digilent.
+Note that J1Sc runs fine with a 100Mhz clock on a Nexys4 DDR from Digilent.
 Constraint files for the Nexys4 DDR can be found in `/src/main/xilinx/nexys4ddr` the corresponding files for the Nexys4 can be found in `/src/main/xilinx/nexys4`.

 * Build J1Sc (see `gen/src/vhdl` or `gen/src/verilog`) and send the .bit file to your FPGA/board (use either `src/main/vhdl/arch/Nexys4DDR/BoardNexys4DDR.vhd` or `src/main/verilog/arch/Nexys4DDR/BoardNexys4DDR.v` as toplevel module)